OmarEmaraDev/mars-preprocessor/README.md

 # Limitations

 No input validation or errors reporting at the moment.
-No comprehensive testing was done.
+No comprehensive testing was done either.